robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 reg = 1:21 % all regions
 evalplot = false;
-dynamic_beta_ML; % generates the files for all the regions.
+% generates the files for all the regions: dynamic_beta_ML;

-dynamic_beta_ML_all; % generates the weighted national average posterior
+% generates the weighted national average posterior: dynamic_beta_ML_all;
 ```

 ## Weekly predictions (/weekly/)